 How Genesys Predictive Engagement works in Genesys Engage on-premises

-After you have purchased Genesys Predictive Engagement, you receive a welcome email that includes information about activating your administrator accounts with Genesys Cloud, which is the platform for Predictive Engagement.
+After you have purchased Genesys Predictive Engagement, you receive a welcome email that includes information about activating your administrator accounts with Genesys Cloud CX, which is the platform for Predictive Engagement.

 If you need help in locating or acquiring the Pacing Server installation package or any required plugins, contact your Genesys representative or the Genesys Professional Services personnel who are assisting you with the Predictive Engagement integration.

-After the preliminary provisioning is complete, Administrators integrate Predictive Engagement with Genesys Engage Chat.
+After the preliminary provisioning is complete, Administrators integrate Predictive Engagement with Genesys Multicloud CX Chat.
 For a summary of the integration process, see Genesys Predictive Engagement integration summary.

-Genesys Predictive Engagement integrates with Genesys Widgets, which you deploy as part of Genesys Engage Chat.
-You can find an overview of the complete Genesys Engage Chat architecture in Chat Server Administration.
+Genesys Predictive Engagement integrates with Genesys Widgets, which you deploy as part of Genesys Multicloud CX Chat.
+You can find an overview of the complete Genesys Multicloud CX Chat architecture in Chat Server Administration.

 For the list of prerequisite components and supported versions, see the table in the section called Required Genesys Engage on-premises components to support Genesys Predictive Engagement.